Thursday, August 14, 2025

 5.6 WARF Chair shall preside at Steering Committee and general membership meetings.

-5.8 The WARF Secretary shall keep minutes of the meetings of the Steering Committee and of the general membership.
+5.7 The WARF Secretary shall keep minutes of the meetings of the Steering Committee and of the general membership.
+These minutes, along with future meeting dates and the agenda for the upcoming Steering Committee meeting, shall be posted by the Secretary on the Meetings page of the WARF website.
 The Secretary shall keep records of all business of WARF, including the names, addresses, and e-mail addresses of all WARF members and of surviving spouses who wish to retain WARF association.
 The Secretary shall pass on the complete records to his/her successor.

-5.9 WARF income and expenses shall be recorded, maintained, and disbursed through WMU-AAUP Chapter accounts.
-The WARF Treasurer shall consult with Chapter office staff and report income and expenses to the Steering Committee.
+5.8 WARF income and expenses shall be recorded, maintained, and disbursed through WARF’s bank account.
+The WARF Treasurer shall track expenses disbursed and dues revenue received and report income and expenses to the Steering Committee.
+Any WARF expense over $500 must be signed or approved in writing by two Steering Committee members.
 The Treasurer will maintain records of income and expenses and pass these on to his/her successor.

-5.10 The WARF Information Officer shall give timely notification of meetings to members.
-He/she shall prepare communications and monitor the content of the WARF website to assure timely and accurate postings.
+5.9 The WARF Information Officer shall give timely notification of meetings to members.
+They shall prepare communications and monitor the content of the WARF website to assure timely and accurate postings.
 The Information Officer shall coordinate responses to media inquiries with the WARF Chair.

 ARTICLE VI—ORDER OF BUSINESS FOR WARF STEERING COMMITTEE